neomi-rao/IQSS-fall2021/README.md

 # IQSS-fall2021
-Coursework from Intro to Quantitative Social Sciences in Fall 2021.
+[EMPTY] Coursework from Intro to Quantitative Social Sciences in Fall 2021.
+NB: I dropped the course :)